Spelthorne College: Former school

 In 1965 Middlesex County Council was dissolved and Ashford was made part of Surrey.
-The school continued as a grammar school until 1972 when Surrey County Council transferred the school's 11- to 15-year-old pupils to other schools and turned Ashford County Grammar into Ashford Sixth Form College.
+The school continued as a grammar school until 1975 when Surrey County Council made it into Ashford Sixth Form College.
 In 1974 Staines RDC was dissolved and its area became part of the new Spelthorne Borough Council (SBC).
 In 1975 the college absorbed pupils and staff from Sunbury Sixth Form College and was renamed Spelthorne College.

 Spelthorne College's archive is lodged with Spelthorne Museum.

 Merger

 As the college provided education in England and Wales to children more than 16 years old, in 1992 its funding passed to the Further Education Funding Council for England, later replaced by the Learning and Skills Council.
 The college performed well in external reviews, for instance gaining 23–24 points in the Quality Assurance Agency for Higher Education's (QAA) review of its higher education provision in business studies.

 Brooklands College

 A Strategic Area Review in 2004 by the Learning Skills Council recommended that to expand and modernise the college's premises it merge with a larger institution.
 On 1 August 2007 the merger with Brooklands College was completed, to operate as the Ashford Campus, the other campus being the Brooklands College's Weybridge campus.